by Viv Hailwood

 - M.Sc.
 Manchester University, The Evaluation of a Physical Programme Designed to Integrate Primitive Reflexes, 2003, Viv Hailwood.

-Individual cases – View recent outcomes of the BrainChild program for children with diagnoses of autism, genetic disorders, anxiety, learning difficulties and more here
+Individual cases – View the outcomes of the BrainChild program for children with developmental diagnoses such as autism, plus genetic disorders, anxiety, learning difficulties and more.

 Autism groups – Parent and child program

-One of the National Autistic Society (NAS) groups is reported below.
+Read about the National Autistic Society (NAS) groups reported below.